nodejs/caritat/README.md

 and 0 to candidate C. Here's how Caritat will count the votes:

 1. Caritat puts up A against B, see that you set a higher score to A, and count your vote for A.
+   Because in this example, you're the only one voter, there's no other ballot to count.
-   _A gets more vote than B, A wins the duel against B._
+   _A gets 1 vote, B gets 0 votes, A wins the duel against B._
 2. Caritat puts up B against C, see that you set a higher score to C, and count your vote for C.
-   _C gets more vote than B, C wins the duel against B._
+   _C gets 1 vote, B gets 0 votes, C wins the duel against B._
 3. Caritat puts up A against C, see that you set a higher score to A, and count your vote for A.
-   _A gets more vote than C, A wins the duel against C._
+   _A gets 1 vote, C gets 0 votes, A wins the duel against C._

 Caritat will show the following table of result: